CamH53/camhportfolio.github.io/Finalizing&SchedulingProject.md

 # Finalizing Projects and Scheduling Worksheets for Facilities Management

-In this project, I worked as the operations manager to finalize project data and facilities usage scheduling using Excel.
+In this project, I finalized project data and facilities usage scheduling using Excel.
 The task involved working across two worksheets: Projects and Scheduling.

 ## "Projects" Page Before & After:
 <p float="left">